Steve Tsang

-Steve Tsang (born Tsang Yui-sang in 1959) is a political scientist and historian whose expertise includes politics and governance in China, Taiwan and Hong Kong, the foreign and security policies of China and Taiwan, and peace and security in East Asia.
-He is the current Director of the SOAS China Institute at the SOAS University of London.
+Steve Tsang (born Tsang Yui-sang in 1959) is a Hong Kong-born political scientist and historian whose expertise includes politics and governance in China, Taiwan and Hong Kong, the foreign and security policies of China and Taiwan, and peace and security in East Asia.
+He is the current director of the SOAS China Institute at the SOAS University of London.

 Early life and education

-Born in Hong Kong, Tsang received a B.A. at the University of Hong Kong in 1981 and D.Phil. at St Antony's College, Oxford in 1986.
+Born in British Hong Kong, Tsang received a B.A. at the University of Hong Kong in 1981 and D.Phil. at St Antony's College, Oxford in 1986.

 Career

-In September 2016, Tsang was announced as the new Director of the SOAS China Institute, part of the School of Oriental and African Studies (SOAS), University of London, a role he began in December 2016.
-Tsang was previously a professor of contemporary Chinese studies at the University of Nottingham, where he also served as Head of the School of Contemporary Chinese Studies (2014–2016) and Director of the China Policy Institute (2011–2014).
-Before joining the University of Nottingham, he spent his career at the University of Oxford, where among other positions, he served as Director of the Pluscarden Programme for the Study of Global Terrorism and Intelligence (2005–2011), Dean of St Antony's College (2002, 1996–98), Director of the Taiwan Studies Programme (2001–2011), Director of the Asian Studies Centre (1997–2003), and Director of the Oxford University Hong Kong Project (1987–1994).
+In September 2016, Tsang was announced as the new director of the SOAS China Institute, part of the School of Oriental and African Studies (SOAS), University of London, a role he began in December 2016.
+Tsang was previously a professor of contemporary Chinese studies at the University of Nottingham, where he also served as Head of the School of Contemporary Chinese Studies (2014–2016) and director of the China Policy Institute (2011–2014).
+Before joining the University of Nottingham, he spent his career at the University of Oxford, where among other positions, he served as director of the Pluscarden Programme for the Study of Global Terrorism and Intelligence (2005–2011), Dean of St Antony's College (2002, 1996–98), director of the Taiwan Studies Programme (2001–2011), director of the Asian Studies Centre (1997–2003), and director of the Oxford University Hong Kong Project (1987–1994).

-Tsang's most recent books are "Taiwan's Impact on China" (2017) and "China in the Xi Jinping Era" (2016).
-Tsang is also the author of A Modern History of Hong Kong (2004), which the last British Hong Kong governor Chris Patten described as "authoritative and well-researched".
+Tsang's books include Taiwan's Impact on China (2017) and China in the Xi Jinping Era (2016).
+The last British Hong Kong governor, Chris Patten, described A Modern History of Hong Kong (2004) as "authoritative and well-researched".
 He is also the author of Governing Hong Kong: Administrative Officers from the 19th Century to the Hand-over of China, 1862–1997 (London: I.B.
 Tauris, 2007); The Cold War's Odd Couple: The Unintended Partnership between the Republic of China and the United Kingdom, 1950–1958 (London: I.B.
 Tauris, 2006); Hong Kong: An Appointment with China (London: I.B.
 Tauris, 1997); Democracy Shelved: Great Britain, China and Attempts at Constitutional Reform in Hong Kong (Oxford University Press, 1998).
-He is the author of numerous articles in refereed journals, including most recently "Chiang Kai-shek's 'secret deal' at Xian and the start of the Sino-Japanese War"; "The U.S. Military and American Commitment to Taiwan's Security"; "Ma Ying-jeou's re-election: implications for Taiwan and East Asia", and "Consultative Leninism: China's new political framework".
+He is the author of numerous articles in refereed journals, including "Chiang Kai-shek's 'secret deal' at Xian and the start of the Sino-Japanese War"; "The U.S. Military and American Commitment to Taiwan's Security"; "Ma Ying-jeou's re-election: implications for Taiwan and East Asia", and "Consultative Leninism: China's new political framework".